RutledgePaulV/piped/readme.md

 <small>
 <br/><br/><br/><br/>
 A Clojure library that enables applications to consume messages from Amazon's Simple Queue Service (SQS) with minimal ceremony while achieving superior resilience and performance properties.
-Uses core.async to construct an efficient processing machine behind the scenes and provides an easy high level API.
+Leverages core.async to construct an efficient processing machine behind the scenes and provides an easy high level API.
 </small>
 <br clear="all" /><br />